eslint/eslint/docs/command-line-interface/README.md

   -h, --help    Show help.
   -c, --config  Load configuration data from this file.
   --rulesdir    Load additional rules from this directory.
-  -f, --format  Use a specific output format.               [default: "compact"] -v, --version  Outputs the version number.
+  -f, --format  Use a specific output format.               [default: "stylish"] -v, --version  Outputs the version number.
 ```